 02 of 09

 Have your apple pie and eat it too, at these decadent bakeries and cake shops:

 - De Taart van Mijn Tante (Ferdinand Bolstraat 10) is an over-the-top tea shop that offers a menu of fabulous cakes in uber-kitsch surroundings.
 Oh, and if you're planning on tying the knot in Amsterdam, arrange to have them make your wedding cake.

 - For sit down dining and take away, De Bakkerswinkel (Roelof Hartstraat 68) bakes the city's best cheesecake and rustles up the most amazing high teas.

-- For the ladies who munch, or somewhere to take away a delectable piece of edible heaven, there's Patisserie Kuyt (Utrechtsestraat 109-111).
+- For somewhere to take away a delectable piece of culinary heaven, there's Patisserie Kuyt (Utrechtsestraat 109-111).

 - Small World Catering (Binnenoranjestraat 14) makes the city's most covetous carrot cake.

 - Winkel (Noordermarkt 43) sells Amsterdam's best apple pie.
-It's always rammed here, so you will have to fight your way to a seat, but it also means that the pies are always freshly baked and served warm, straight from the oven.
-Ask for whipped cream!
+It's always packed here, so you will have to fight your way to a seat, but it also means that the pies are always freshly baked and served warm, straight from the oven.
+Ask for whipped cream.

 03 of 09